google/sandboxed-api/oss-internship-2020/jsonnet/README.md

 ./jsonnet_mutiple_files_sandboxed absolute/path/to/the/input_file.jsonnet \
     absolute/path/to/the/output_directory
 ```
-Both tools support evaluating one input file (possibly relying on multiple other files, e.x. by jsonnet `import` command; the files must be held in the same directory as input file) into one or more output files.
+All three tools support evaluating one input file (possibly relying on multiple other files, e.x. by jsonnet `import` command; the files must be held in the same directory as input file) into one or more output files.
 Example jsonnet codes to evaluate in a one-in-one-out manner can be found [here](https://github.com/google/jsonnet/tree/master/examples).
-Example code producing multiple output files can be found in the `examples` directory, in a file called `multiple_files_example.jsonnet`.
+Example code producing multiple output files or YAML stream files can be found in the `examples/jsonnet_codes` directory, in files called `multiple_files_example.jsonnet` and `yaml_stream_example.jsonnet`, respectively.